jennapederson/cli-crash-course/10a_redirection.md

 ## Redirecting Output

-Sometimes we don’t want our output to go to the screen, but to a file or to another process.
-In this case, we can redirect the output.
+Sometimes we don’t want our output to go to the screen, but to a file.

 Try this now [ex.
 6](example6):
 ```